 Glory visiting at a nursing home.

-Ashi (5 weeks) visiting one of the nurses in the Alzheimer’s Unit.
+Ashi (5 weeks) visiting one of the nurses in the Alzheimer’s Unit; 46 day-old pups clowning with the activity director at a nursing home visit

 The girls enjoyed our visit so much that they asked to accompany me on Therapy Dog visits.
 One of the nursing homes is close to the Girl’s School, so for months I took a girl with me each time I went there.
 This was a double blessing for both groups–an opportunity for the girls to “give” love to others and see the beauty of the elderly, and a new, pretty, young face to cheer up someone for whom time often drags heavily.
 This particular nursing home has a daycare center, which was always our last stop.
 The teens really enjoyed seeing the dog disappear under hugging arms and kissing faces of 2 to 12 little ones.